Verbs are one of the large open classes of words

 The indicative expresses fact, the imperative expresses commands

-The subjunctive mood is common in Spanish in certain expressions
+The subjunctive mood is common in Italian in certain expressions

 The conditional expresses something that would happen under a certain condition

-Master the Spanish central vocabulary, the structure and grammar
+Master the Italian central vocabulary, the structure and grammar

-Practice all kinds of Spanish verbs, regular, irregular, vowel raising and diphthongizing verbs
+Practice all kinds of Italian verbs, regular and irregular, and all their forms